NantelBiomechLab/DatasetManager.jl/docs/src/index.md

 # DatasetManager

-Find your data, summarize high-level characteristics, analyze, and collect results for statistical testing!
+Find your data, summarize high-level characteristics, analyze it, and collect the results for statistical testing!

 ```@setup simplefakedata
 using Revise, DatasetManager, DataFrames, CSV